 Income - Revenue from the sale of goods is recognised when the Council transfers the significant risks and rewards of ownership to the purchaser and it is probable that economic benefits or service potential associated with the transaction will flow to the Council.
-Revenue from the provision of services is recognised when it is probable that economic benefits or service potential associated with the transaction will flow to the Council.
+Revenue from the provision of services is recognised when it is probable that economic benefits or service potential associated with the transaction will flow to the Council the transaction will flow to the transaction benefits or service potential associated with the transaction will flow to the Council.